fearful-symmetry/rsldx/readme.md

 # rsldx

-`rsldx` is a library and CLI tool for writing to Logic Controls LDX/LTX-model pole displays.
+`rsldx` is a library (`poletermrs`) and CLI tool (`ptprint`) for writing to Logic Controls LDX/LTX-model pole displays.

-This is an entirely userland utility, and requires no special kernel modules
+This is an entirely userland utility, and requires no special kernel modules.

 ## Using the CLI Tool

-`ldprint` can be installed via `cargo install`.
+`ptprint` can be installed via `cargo install`.

-From there, `ldprint` will connect to the display and print any provided message:
+From there, `ptprint` will connect to the display and print any provided message:

 ```
 ldprint print "Hello world!"
 ```

-## Using `ldprint` without root
+## Using `ptprint` without root

 On linux, connecting to a raw USB device usually requires root; connecting without root requires a custom `udev` rule, usually placed under `/etc/udev/rules.d/`.
 While the precise format depends on your distro, it'll usually look something like this: